-The consolidated financial statements of the Company as at and for the financial year ended 31 March 2022 comprise the Company and its subsidiaries (together referred to as the "Group" and individually referred to as "Group entities") and the Group's interest in an associate and a joint venture.
-The financial statements of the Company as at and for the financial year ended 31 March 2022 do not include other entities.
+The consolidated financial statements of the Company as at and for the financial year ended 31 March 2023 comprise the Company and its subsidiaries (together referred to as the "Group" and individually referred to as "Group entities") and the Group's interest in an associate.
+The financial statements of the Company as at and for the financial year ended 31 March 2023 do not include other entities.